-The zoning ordinance (Section 300) contains on aquifer protection provision directing that areas be designated as Aquifer Protection (AP) and requiring that certain uses be allowed only upon findings by the Planning Board that the proposed use will not adversely affect the quality of groundwater.
+Section 229 of the Zoning Ordinance (Section 300) contains an aquifer protection provision directing that areas be designated as Aquifer Protection (AP) and requiring that certain uses be allowed only upon findings by the Planning Board that the proposed use will not adversely affect the quality of groundwater.
 Subject uses include disposal of solid waste or leachable materials, storage of de-icing agents and petroleum products, certain animal feedlots and manure storage areas, extraction of earth materials, and development which occupies an area greater than 20 acres.